aarboleda1/client/README.md

 ## Usage

 To start up a local build of the app, you'll need to download the Exponent XDE on your computer and the Exponent mobile app from the app store.
-Following the steps below will allow your machine to tunnel a local copy of the Nimbus app and stream it to any iOS device!
+Following the steps below will allow your machine to tunnel a local copy of the ChefPlease! app and stream it to any iOS device!

 Clone down this repo
 Install the Exponent XDE from the link above (Requires Xcode) Install the Exponent app from the iOS app store
 Open the XDE and press CMD + O on MacOS
-Navigate to the repo that you cloned and choose the folder inside of it called nimbus-mobile In the top right corner of the XDE, click Send Link and enter your phone number An SMS with a deep link will be sent to you, simply tap that link and it will open the experience in the Exponent mobile app
+Navigate to the repo that you cloned and choose the folder inside of it called Black-Ocean In the top right corner of the XDE, click Send Link and enter your phone number An SMS with a deep link will be sent to you, simply tap that link and it will open the experience in the Exponent mobile app